The Pint X Project

 Pint X Get!

 I obtained this Pint X through someone close to me who nosedived out of the activity.
-As I already had a Onewheel GT and a heavily modded Growler XR, I felt the need to do something new with this board to be able to justify keeping it.
+As I already had a Onewheel GT and a heavily modded Growler XR, I felt the need to do something special with this board to be able to justify keeping it.
 After a few rides, I became enamored with the Pint X's size and short stance – I sensed potential.
 I decided to do what I could to make this the best short-trip street board, with a fender for all weather riding and a small form factor for stowing discreetly under a cart or in a coffee shop.
 This is, after all, what the Pint models excel at.

 Low Hanging Fruit